-As a result of the digitization-related “skill shift,” commercial work activities are also increasingly characterized by complex problems, as simple routine activities are often automated.
-Therefore, future business people should already work on complex work scenarios during their training.
-In the PSA-SIM project, the office simulation LUCA is therefore being developed – following on from the ASCOT projects DomPL-IK and CoBALIT – which promotes the skills of trainees in the professions of industrial clerk and office management clerk and enables teachers and trainers to easily develop virtual lessons in an office simulation.
+Due to the skill shift brought about by digitization, commercial work activities increasingly involve complex problems as simple routine activities are often automated.
+Therefore, it is essential for future business professionals to work on complex work scenarios during their training.
+The PSA-SIM project is developing the office simulation LUCA, which promotes the skills of trainees in the professions of industrial clerk and office management clerk.
+This simulation follows on from the ASCOT projects DomPL-IK and CoBALIT and enables teachers and trainers to easily develop virtual lessons in an office simulation.

-The software employs several innovative technologies: (partially) automated evaluation procedures for written text responses are provided in order to efficiently evaluate the test results of large groups of participants.
-In addition, the software analyzes learners' problem-solving processes in real time and provides individualized support based on these log data analyses.
-Using a larger sample of trainees, the project will investigate how competencies develop over the course of training and how individualized support can be provided in LUCA.
-Extensive training measures are being developed and implemented for practitioners.
+The software uses several innovative technologies: (partially) automated evaluation procedures for written text answers are provided to efficiently evaluate the test results of large groups of participants.
+In addition, the software analyzes learners' problem-solving processes in real-time and provides individualized support based on these log data analyses.
+Using a larger sample of trainees, the project will investigate how professional competencies and professional identity develop throughout training and how individualized support can succeed in LUCA.
+Several innovative technologies are used in the software, including partially automated evaluation procedures for written text answers, which efficiently evaluate the test results of large groups of participants.
+Extensive training measures will be developed and implemented for practitioners.

 Prof. Dr. Andreas Rausch (Interconnector)

 Braunstein, A., Deutscher, V., Seifried, J., Winther, E. und Rausch, A. (2022).
 A taxonomy of social embedding – A systematic review of virtual learning simulations in vocational and professional learning.
 Studies in Educational Evaluation, 72.